MiguelBocanegra/S3-Private-CloudFront-OAC-HTTPS-100-CLI-/README.md

 - Only CloudFront can access the content using **OAC**
 - The website is delivered globally through a CDN
 - All resources are created using the **AWS CLI**

+All resources were created using the AWS CLI to simulate real-world scenarios and avoid manual configuration errors.

 ---